jhnbyrn/951-KLR-PAGES/rpm_constants.md

 Here we add 9 to the __r2__ map offset, but exchange the current value into the accumulator at the same time.
 So __r2__ now has the offset for the beginning of the next map, and the accumulator has the offset of the beginning of the current map.

 Next we add the actual map offset __r5__ to __r2__ and look up the value using __movp__.
-We store that value into the location pointed to be __r1__, which you will recall was the first value we looked up using __r2__ - that's some pretty cool programming!
+We store that value into the location pointed to by __r1__, which you will recall was the first value we looked up using __r2__ - that's some pretty cool programming!

 Don't be caught out by the last line, which looks like it jumps to somewhere completely different.
 That's a bank 1 address, so it's really 0x90B, which is what causes this code to loop until we look up a zero into __r2__.
 There's a zero stored at the end of the maps for exactly this purpose.
-If this jump confuses you, you need to read the [notes](reading_code.md).
+If this jump confuses you, you need to read the section on *memory banks* in the [notes](reading_code.md).

 That's actually the end of the rpm constants lookup code.
-The next part of the routine is for looking up another map, which has a must more complicated use, and so we'll have to leave that until another section (it's the rpm/throttle map for PID gain values, if you're interested!).
+The next part of the routine is for reading another map, which has a much more complicated use, and so we'll have to leave that until another section (it's the rpm/throttle map for PID gain values, if you're interested!).

 ## What Did We Just Do?

-So now that we've just used the current rpm value to look up no fewer than 12 separate map values, what are they all for?
+So now that we've just used the current rpm range to look up no fewer than 12 separate map values, what are they all for?
 Well, you'll see them used throughout the code, and I'll try to make sure that I mention where they come from.
 But for now, here's the complete list of which locations we just filled, and what the general purpose of each value is.
 I'm not showing the actual values here, because there's quite a lot of them - maybe I'll add that later.
 Just remember each one of these is looked up by rpm only:

 Location | Purpose
 ---------|---------